uhire/uhire.github.io/index.md

 UHire is being developed by Dre Cardinalli, John Yap, Keoni Fontanilla, Kyle Okamoto, and Peter Newton.

 # Developer Guide
-First, you can clone the app from Github [UHire](https://github.com/uhire/uhire-app).
+First, you can clone the app from Github [UHire](https://github.com/uhire/uhire-app) onto your Github Desktop app.
+If you do not already have Github desktop, you can download it here [Github Desktop](https://desktop.github.com/).

 ## Milestone 1: Mockup development